ppy/osu-wiki/news/2026/2026-03-15-mappers-guild-spring-2026-priority-quests.md

 ### [First impressions](https://mappersguild.com/missions?id=69b4f0530ff92c44ae66009d) ![bronze icon](/wiki/shared/news/2023-08-29-changes-to-the-mappers-guild/bronze-small.png)

 Everyone knows that first impressions matter.
-Some artists have no Ranked maps in certain game modes, so you can have the honor of introducing those artists to the playerbase.
+Some artists have no Ranked maps in certain game modes, so you can have the honour of introducing those artists to the playerbase.

 To complete this quest, follow these steps: